What is Banyabutumbi Cultural Heritage Organization (BACHO)

 Origin of BACHO

-The call for its existence emanated from the community suffering as a result of protected natural resources around the area, including Queen Elizabeth National Park, Lake Edward and Bwindi Impenetrable Forest National Park.
+The call for its existence emerged from the community suffering as a result of protected natural resources around the area, including Queen Elizabeth National Park, Lake Edward and Bwindi Impenetrable Forest National Park.
 For the people living around these protected natural resources, instead of looking at them as an opportunity, they feel they are problems to them.
 The reasons are multiple, including the fact that wild animals in Queen Elizabeth National park destroy their gardens, attack their houses and families, kill community members or domestic animals, and make their travels from one place to another insecure both at day and night.
 Because of these challenges, communities have neglected conservation of these natural resources.
-A number of members decided to do something about it, and formed BACHO as a local Community-Based Organization, to work with the communities to conserve nature for the benefit of us all.
+A number of members decided to do something about it, and formed BACHO as a local Community-Based Organization, to work with the communities to conserve nature for the benefit of us all and to empower the local community with the resources to help themselves.

 Current main activities:

 - We have formed women groups and trained them with hand work skills.

-- We have organized a group of orphans and vulnerable children and trained them with different skills for future benefit, including handicrafts, and production of various products (door mats, table cloths etc).
+- We have organized a group of orphans and vulnerable children and trained them with different skills for future benefit, including handicrafts (clay, painting), and production of various products (door mats, table cloths etc).

-- BACHO has organized a cultural performers’ group: Lake Edwards Cultural Performers (LECUP) to give awareness programs on a variety of topics.
+- BACHO has organized a cultural performers’ group: Lake Edwards Cultural Performers (LECUP) to give awareness programs on a variety of topics at local events, or to perform at special functions (such as weddings or inaugurations).

 - We are working with fishermen, including the recent set-up of a floatable fish farm on Lake Edward.

-- We have formed a BACHO Youth Football Club, where we provided all youth with a uniform.
+- We have formed a BACHO Youth Football Club, where we provided all youth with a uniform and shoes.
 Football provides a forum to teach the youth leadership skills, and also reduces the time they would venture into nature and be at risk of endangering their lives or that of wildlife.